Adirondack Mountains: Geology

 The rocks of the Adirondack mountains originated about two billion years ago as 50000 ft thick sediments at the bottom of a sea located near the equator.
 Because of plate tectonics, these collided with Laurentia (the precursor of modern North America) in a mountain-building episode known as the Grenville orogeny.
 During this time the sedimentary rock was changed into metamorphic rock.
 It is these Proterozoic minerals and lithologies that make up the core of the massif.
-Minerals of interest include these:
+Rocks and minerals of interest include these: